Aitslab/nlp_2021_alexander_petter/README.md

 - Optional step: `analysis` will analyse the NER results to find co-occurrences.

 ### Running the pipeline
+create input and output folders.
+Place the input files for the CORD loader or the downloader into the input folder

 Open the `config.json` file and un-ignore the steps you want to run by setting them to `false`.
 Then, make sure that input and output